- Informed Consent

 - How is shared decision-making different from informed consent?

 - What if I want my doctor to make the decisions about my care, and I don’t want more information?

 - How can I find out more?

-How will I be given information for an informed consent?
+How will I be given information for informed consent?

 Sometimes, a person other than the doctor who will be giving the treatment is asked to give you the information for your informed consent.
-If this person is unable to answer your questions to your satisfaction, you may want to wait to sign the consent form until you can talk to someone who can answer your questions more completely.
+If this person is unable to answer your questions to your satisfaction, you might wait to sign the consent form until you can talk to someone who can answer your questions more completely.